wizards-of-lua/wizards-of-lua/docs/_tutorials/importing_lua_files.md

 If you want to always import a specific module for any of your spells, you might want to add it to your personal profile.

 ### Using a Personal Profile
-A personal profile is an ordinary Lua file with the name "profile.lua" inside your directory.
+A personal profile is an special Lua file with the name "profile.lua" inside your directory.
 If it exists, it is automatically required by any of your spells.

 #### Example